Edelbrock: Turning points

 Until 1955, Edelbrock made parts only for the Ford Motor Company.
-Few things affected the company (as well as the development of the hot rod market) more than the development of the Chevrolet small-block engine (now referenced by the retronym Gen I as to distinguish between generations of the said Chevrolet engine) in 1955.
+Few things affected the company (as well as the development of the hot rod market) more than the development of the Chevrolet small-block engine (now referenced by the retronym Gen I as to distinguish between generations of the Chevrolet engine) in 1955.
 Chevrolet delivered three small block engines to Edelbrock for experimentation.
 He used one engine for testing on a dynamometer and another to test multi-carb manifolds for magazine articles.
-He prepared the third engine for boat builder Henry Lauterback, who immediately set two world records in Miami, Florida.
+He prepared the third engine for boat builder Henry Lauterback, who set two world records in Miami, Florida.

-In 1958, Edelbrock managed an industry first by extracting one horsepower per cubic-inch from a 283 cid small-block Chevy that was equipped with his newly designed Cross Ram Manifold.
-This breakthrough led him to begin producing manifolds for Pontiac and Chrysler engines.
+In 1958, Edelbrock extracted one horsepower per cubic-inch from a 283 cid small-block Chevy that was equipped with his newly designed Cross Ram Manifold.
+This led him to begin producing manifolds for Pontiac and Chrysler engines.

 Another critical turning point in the company's history was the 1964 decision to build a four-barrel intake manifold for the small-block Chevrolet.
 The C-4B manifold, developed with help from Bob Joehnck, opened the door to a new line of performance products.
 Although competing with the factory was a risky proposition, it turned out to be a beneficial one, as it allowed the company to expand into a new market.